fbunc/golden_ratio_mod_13_structure/time_and_symbols.md

 They started working together, playing and brainstorming on how to help 'Time' and 'Symbols'  improve their relationship.

-They realized that special beings from another dimension they observed amazed sometimes while playing, called 'Eigen', were $i$'s parents and that they were expecting to be seen.
+They realized that special beings from another dimension they observed amazed sometimes while playing, called 'Eigenwheels', were $i$'s parents and that they were expecting to be seen.

 They had answers to give and wanted $i$ to meet new relatives called $1j$